kiranmah/authservice/docs/api/authentication.md

 # Authentication
 For clients to authenticate, the JWT Bearer token should be included in the Authorization HTTP header.
+The Access Token is set by default to expire after 5 minutes while the refresh token expires after 1 day.
+The refresh token must be used to re-generate the access token.
 The key should be prefixed by the string literal "Bearer", with whitespace separating the two strings.
 For example:

 ```
 Authorization: Bearer eyJ0eXAi1QiLC.eyJ0b2tlblLWM0YzEwODcyMzA0OCJ9.vgc415UaU5J1vKMHYK70